-The decade before September 11th, 2001 saw American forces deployed in so-called low intensity conflicts and "operations other than war," including various peacekeeping or humanitarian missions from the Balkans to Africa and the Middle East.
+The decade before September 11th, 2001 saw American forces deployed in so-called low-intensity conflicts and "operations other than war," including various peacekeeping or humanitarian missions from the Balkans to Africa and the Middle East.
 Logistic support was provided to other nations that led similar operations (e.g., East Timor).
-The case has been made that these deployments are often occasioned by the inherent instability in certain countries and regions that are not integrated into the global economy.4 If this premise is correct, the U.S. military will continue to have far flung commitments into the foreseeable future.
+The case has been made that these deployments are often occasioned by the inherent instability in certain countries and regions that are not integrated into the global economy.
+If this premise is correct, the US military will continue to have far flung commitments into the foreseeable future.

-The potential location of future conflicts and deployments in areas far from the old Cold War battlegrounds, especially in unstable, underdeveloped areas, means our military must be prepared to adapt to operations in a wide variety of cultural conditions.
-At a minimum our military will need the ability to understand the local customs and particularly the language.
+The potential location of future conflicts and deployments in areas far from the old Cold War battlegrounds, especially in unstable, under-developed areas, means our military must be prepared to adapt to operations in a wide variety of cultural conditions.
+At a minimum, our military will need the ability to understand the local customs and particularly the language.
 It may need the ability to hire linguists to aid in the interrogation of prisoners, for communications intelligence, or merely to communicate with the local population and indigenous military forces.
-The employment of local labor and resources in support of military operations in these under-developed areas may serve the dual purpose of accomplishing mission objectives while also ameliorating some of the economic depravation.
+The employment of local labor and resources in support of military operations in these underdeveloped areas may serve the dual purpose of accomplishing mission objectives while also ameliorating some of the economic depravation.

-The national security challenges that have already appeared in the "new age" as well as others that are not difficult to imagine occurring in the future will require a variety of skills and abilities that are not necessarily the strong points of our military as currently structured.
+The national security challenges that have already appeared in the "new age" (as well as others that are not difficult to imagine occurring in the future) will require a variety of skills and abilities that are not necessarily the strong points of our military as currently structured.
 If some variety of Fourth Generation Warfare or other unconventional threat is to be the order of the day, nation building, infrastructure improvement and reconstruction, and communicating to the local populace may become important skills.
-Other needed skills may include the detection, containment, and clean-up of biological, chemical, or radioactive agents used in attacks abroad or in the homeland.
+Other needed skills may include the detection, containment, and clean-up of biological, chemical, or radioactive agents used in attacks abroad or in our homeland.
 Attacks on infrastructure, such as government or commercial venues, transportation, and pipeline facilities, may affect both civil society and military capabilities.
 Attacks may be carried out on ships or aircraft, military or civilian, at home or abroad using conventional or unconventional tactics.
 Some of these examples additionally illustrate that the "battlefield" of the new age may be within our own borders and even when overseas may be somewhere other than at the "front" or "forward line of own troops" (especially given the proliferation of long-range ballistic missiles).

-The future is always uncertain and 21st Century Warfare will undoubtedly have plenty of surprises for us.
+The future is always uncertain and 21st-Century Warfare will undoubtedly have plenty of surprises for us.
 That truism suggests that the United States will need a military that is very flexible and capable of meeting unanticipated challenges.
-While conventional military challenges cannot be ruled out, events already evident indicate that a protracted War On Terror, perhaps focused on what some suggest may be a relatively broad Muslim insurgency, is likely.
+While conventional military challenges cannot be ruled out, events already evident indicate that a protracted War on Terror, perhaps focused on what some suggest may be a relatively broad Muslim insurgency, is likely.
 Numerous deployments to regions of instability are also probable.
-The rapid acquisition of skills and capabilities to address unexpected contingencies will probably be necessary in the evolving threat environment of the future.
+The rapid acquisition of skills